-For DDL operations on tables and indexes
+For DDL operations on tables and indexes (

-DROP statements), the most significant aspect for
+DROPstatements), the most significant aspect for

 “Fast index creation” makes it faster in some cases to drop an index before loading data into a table, then re-create the index after loading the data.

-TRUNCATE TABLE to empty a
+TRUNCATE TABLEto empty a table, not

 DELETE FROM.
 Foreign key constraints can make a

 TRUNCATEstatement work like a regular

 DELETEstatement, in which case a sequence of commands like

-CREATE TABLE might be
+CREATE TABLEmight be fastest.